 Insuring America's Children

-Insuring America’s Children began in 2007 with the Narrative Communications Project which provides competitive grant support and targeted technical assistance and training from Spitfire Strategies to strengthen the strategic communications efforts of state-based advocacy groups working to grow children’s health insurance coverage.
+Insuring America’s Children began in 2007 with the Narrative Communications Project which provided competitive grant support and targeted technical assistance and training from Spitfire Strategies to strengthen the strategic communications efforts of state-based advocacy groups working to grow children’s health insurance coverage.
 The Finish Line Project, launched the following year, provides multi-year grant support; continued communications support from Spitfire Strategies; and training, support for policy analysis, and technical assistance from the Center for Children and Families at Georgetown University's Health Policy Institute.
 A third component of Insuring America’s Children provides funding for the National Academy for State Health Policy to support state officials working on children’s coverage through peer-to-peer learning and technical assistance.